SpecDetect4ML: Detecting Non-Local ML Code Smells with Code Property Graphs: SpecDetect4ML : Specification-Driven Static Analysis

-\textbf{Implementation:} We manually specify each smell description as a declarative detection rule in our DSL, where each rule corresponds to a quantified first-order formula composed of semantic predicates.
-We provide 52 reusable semantic predicates that abstract over low-level AST details to capture higher-level ML-specific intent ~\cite{SpecDetect4AIReplication}.
-For example, \texttt{isMLMethodCall()} identifies calls to ML-relevant methods (e.g., \texttt{fit()}, \texttt{train()}), even when aliased (e.g., \texttt{clf.fit}) or wrapped in helper functions.
-Other predicates encode structural or temporal relationships, such as \texttt{usedBeforeTrainTestSplit()}, which checks whether preprocessing occurs before dataset partitioning.
+\stepfield{Implementation} We manually specify each smell description as a declarative detection rule in our DSL, where each rule corresponds to a quantified first-order formula composed of predicates.
+We provide 87 reusable predicates that abstract over low-level syntactic details into ML-oriented properties~\cite{SpecDetect4MLReplication}.
+Predicates are referenced in a representation-agnostic manner, so rules state \emph{what} property must hold without encoding \emph{how} it is computed.
 We define the DSL in Lark’s Extended Backus-Naur Form (EBNF)~\cite{Wirth1977EBNF,lark}.
-Listing~\ref{fig:grammar} illustrates a simplified excerpt of the grammar, showing how rules are composed of an identifier, a logical condition (including quantifiers and boolean operators), and an action to execute when the condition is satisfied.
+Listing~\ref{fig:grammar} shows a simplified excerpt of the grammar.